Environmental Services and Performance

 Leidos’ Energy and Infrastructure Consulting staff numbers 90 employees with experience in all forms of power generation, and the breadth of our experience makes us unique.
 Our solar team draws on the company’s 40 years of experience across conventional thermal, wind, solar, hydroelectric, and geothermal generation to account for numerous risk variables on every project we evaluate and advise.
 Roughly 30 of our energy consultants regularly work on solar projects, and the team is a mix of engineers and power market professionals who are helping to reduce greenhouse gas emissions in their everyday work.

 Leidos’ energy consulting portfolio has a truly global footprint.
-We have been the technical advisor or independent engineer for projects in over 70 countries on 6 continents.
+We have been the technical advisor or independent engineer for projects in over 70 countries and territories on 6 continents.

 Our solar team is experienced in every phase of project development and implementation.
 Our engineers work to independently evaluate the design, construction, performance, and operations and maintenance of solar installations to confirm they will generate power as contracted.
 Central to our evaluations are the solar technologies to be used, including new-to-the-market modules, inverters, and trackers, as well as the underlying solar resource and energy production assumptions.
 Leidos engineers leverage comprehensive meteorological data, sophisticated modeling platforms, and technology research to verify each project will perform and compete to its full potential.